Safari Diary

 • Cleaning kit.
 A full kit includes the sensor cleaning kit and tools to remove dust and clean the camera.
 Try to keep everything clean by gently removing the dust every day after the game drives.
 Please note: the sensor tends to get dirty with all the dust of the safari, but at the same time cleaning the sensor is a very delicate task so don’t risk it if you are not sure how to do it!

 Are you ready to embark on your photographic safari adventure?
-Please let us know if you need more suggestions and information about what camera gear to pack for your safari.
+Please let us know if you need more suggestions and information about Best Camera for Safari.
 We look forward to having you travel with us!

 • Best Safari Experience in Tanzania